7 Best Banjo for Beginners of 2024

 • Fingerboard Material: Black Walnut

-• Top Material: 11" Remo Head
+• Top Material: 11" Remo Banjo head

-So far, all of the banjos on our list have looked like, well...banjos.
+So far all of the banjos on our list have looked like, well...banjos.
 And that's not to say that the Luna Moonbird doesn't look like a banjo, but it certainly stands out from the pack.

 Luna Guitars was co-founded by noted stained-glass artist Yvonne de Villiers, who sought out to design unique instruments that captured her artistic vision.
+She certainly achieved that goal with the Moonbird; this is an instrument with a whole lot of personality.

 This 5-stringed banjo features a mahogany body and neck with black walnut fingerboard, which are as resonant and as they are beautiful.
 The unique 25.5-inch scale length will feel familiar to guitar players, as will its comfortable "C" shaped neck.

 A single humbucker pickup and simple volume control help drive this banjo's sound the moment you plug it in.
+Since humbuckers do a great job of eliminating unwanted noise, you'll hear nothing but the plucky goodness of your banjo.

 SPECS